AvarusMaximus/Games/README.md

 # Flanker-Task
-Flanker Task the game
-\nTo access the game, open the .psyexp file
+To access the game, open the .psyexp file